hasabTech/blog/Git - What Actually is VCS/README.md

 A free of cost assistant, to manage and solve the problem that we just discussed!

-We will be sharing how it solves the aformentioned problems in detailed in our upcoming article.
+We will be sharing how it solves the aformentioned problems in detail in our upcoming article.